-Emotional Intelligence-Controling Responses
+Emotional Intelligence-Controlling Responses

-Emotional Intelligence-Controling Responses
+Emotional Intelligence-Controlling Responses

 Most of us have seen individuals who have appeared to have the ability to conquer any situation they are in, and always with the correct response.
 Their response was with nonflammable words, no accusations, calm, cool, and smart, plus with a smile, seemingly adding that everything was okay.